Esri/arcgis-osm-editor/README.md

 * Edit OSM data in ArcGIS
 * Upload edits back to OSM
 * Create routing networks from OSM data
-* Create custom feature services based on OSM data

 ## Instructions
-1. To access compiled setups (if you just want to install in ArcGIS and not deal with the code):
+1. Compiled setups (if you just want to install in ArcGIS and not deal with the code) can be downloaded from ArcGIS Online.
+For the 10.3 installer, download from here http://www.arcgis.com/home/item.html?id=75716d933f1c40a784243198e0dc11a1.

-	a) Download the repo's .zip file

-	b) You can ignore the 'src' folder, that is source code.
-Open the 'setups' folder and unzip the setup that applies to your ArcGIS Version.

-	c) Install as described in the http://github.com/Esri/arcgis-osm-editor/wiki/System-requirements%2C-installation%2C-%26-working-with-the-code documentation.

-	d) Read documentation at http://github.com/Esri/arcgis-osm-editor/wiki/Documentation on how to use the tools
+2. Read documentation at http://github.com/Esri/arcgis-osm-editor/wiki/Documentation on how to use the tools

 2. If you want to work with the code: